 It is the task of the boat owner to, supply the yacht with fire extinguishers.
-At delivery the recommended installation sites are shown by stickers.
 The gard shows the mountiy places by stickes.
-Owner or Skipper has to take care of:
+Owner or Shipper hast take care of:

 regularly check and service the fire extinguishers,

 see that fire extinguishers are replaced after their expiry time.